Joint Reconstruction of Activity and Attenuation in PET by Diffusion Posterior Sampling in Wavelet Coefficient Space: Introduction

-In recent years, several researchers have explored the possibility of performing \ac{JRAA} using emission data alone. \citeauthor{defrise2012time}~\cite{defrise2012time} demonstrated that, in \ac{TOF} \ac{PET}, it is theoretically feasible to estimate both the activity distribution and the attenuation coefficients up to a multiplicative constant, provided the \ac{TOF} resolution is sufficiently high.
-Building on this foundation, numerous \ac{JRAA} methods have been proposed with promising results, including \ac{MLAA}~\cite{rezaei2012simultaneous} and \ac{MLACF}~\cite{rezaei2014ml} (see \citeauthor{berker2016attenuation}~\cite{berker2016attenuation} for a review).
-These advancements open new avenues for improving \ac{PET} imaging, such as reducing patient radiation dose, which could enable more frequent scans for improved monitoring and patient screening.
-They also offer opportunities for enhanced respiratory motion management, as the reliance on \ac{CT} snapshots at each respiratory phase could be mitigated~\cite{elhamiasl2025joint}.
+In recent years, several researchers have explored the possibility of performing \gls{JRAA} using emission data alone. \citeauthor{defrise2012time}~\cite{defrise2012time} demonstrated that, in \gls{TOF} \gls{PET}, it is theoretically feasible to estimate both the activity distribution and the attenuation coefficients up to a multiplicative constant, provided the \gls{TOF} resolution is sufficiently high.
+Building on this foundation, numerous \gls{JRAA} methods have been proposed with promising results, including \gls{MLAA}~\cite{rezaei2012simultaneous} and other similar methods \cite{rezaei2014ml} (see \citeauthor{berker2016attenuation}~\cite{berker2016attenuation} for a review).
+These advancements open new avenues for improving \gls{PET} imaging, such as reducing patient radiation dose, which could enable more frequent scans for improved monitoring and patient screening.
+They also offer opportunities for enhanced respiratory motion management, as the reliance on \gls{CT} snapshots at each respiratory phase could be mitigated~\cite{elhamiasl2025joint}.

-The above-mentioned \ac{JRAA} techniques are not without limitations.
-In particular, they suffer from activity--attenuation crosstalk when the \ac{TOF} resolution is insufficient, and they fail entirely in the absence of \ac{TOF} information.
-Moreover, scaling issues can compromise quantitative accuracy.
-While some methods have been proposed to address this issue---such as the approach by \citeauthor{li2020practical}~\cite{li2020practical}---their effectiveness is limited, as they can only resolve the inherent scaling indeterminacy within a selected \ac{VOI}.
+The above-mentioned \gls{JRAA} techniques are not without limitations.
+In particular, they suffer from activity--attenuation crosstalk when the \gls{TOF} resolution is insufficient, and they fail entirely in the absence of \gls{TOF} information.